blockstreet/content/education/cryptocurrency/legality.md

 ## Are bitcoin and digital currencies legal?

 The short answer is yes.
 The use and trade of bitcoin is legal in all but a few countries today however its treatment as money or a commodity differs by location.
-The same cannot be said for cryptocurrencies other than bitcoin.
+The same cannot yet be said for cryptocurrencies other than bitcoin.
 While governments are still in an exploratory and educational stage with cryptocurrencies, they have made sure to warn the public of the risks involved in using, investing, or trading.
+According to the Financial Crimes Enforcement Network (FinCEN) individuals who exchange virtual currency for goods and services are doing so legally, while those who create bitcoin (or mine) and invest in virtual currencies are not considered a money trasmitter nor subject to regulation.

 ## United States